 <h1>Hello from HTML</h1>

-<p>This page can be turned into a shareable URL.</p>
+<p>This demo can become a shareable URL.</p>

 </body>

-</html>Preview the page before sharing it.
+</html>Check the HTML result before sharing the link.
 This helps you catch missing images, layout issues, broken CSS, or scripts that do not run as expected.

 Netlify Drop lets you drag and drop a project folder or zip file and publish it online with a shareable URL.